Epic Coastal Road Trip Pt 2:

 We walked around the city for a while, then filled the car up with gas and started our return trip.
 San Francisco was our final stop, return the rental car, and catch a flight home.
 But of course, before that flight departure, we took in another baseball game and saw the San Francisco Giants play ball!
 That was certainly a thrill to see!
 I don’t know how people watch the game when they have such a gorgeous view looking right back at them in the stadium!

-This coastal road trip was truly a remarkable experience for us!
-I remember always hearing about Highway 1 and PCH (Pacific Coast Highway); the scenic views, landscapes, and beautiful beach towns along the path.
+This epic coastal road trip was truly a remarkable experience for us!
+I remember always hearing about Highway 1 and the PCH (Pacific Coast Highway); the scenic views, landscapes, and beautiful beach towns along the way.
 And I have only seen photos of places like Pebble Beach (or watching golf tournaments on TV), but for many years it was just a dream or a thought.
 It is remarkable that I have lived in the West between California and Washington for more than 20 years and have never driven this route.
 Well, now it’s not just a dream anymore, it became a reality for this wandering adventurer!

 Avenue of the Giants brochure